ADHD at Work: ADHD Accommodations in the Workplace

 ☐ 1.
 Before you ask your manager for ADHD Accommodations at work, you need to first get an official diagnosis from your doctor – This isn’t the only requirement for an accommodation.
 ADA requires an “impairment” to qualify for accommodations, but you first need a diagnosis.

 ☐ 2.
-Review our list of ADHD accommodations and determine which will help you improve your productivity and performance at work.
+Review our list of reasonable work accommodations for adhd and determine which will help you improve your productivity and performance at work.

 ☐ 3.
 Send communication (letter or email – Sample Accommodations Letter for ADHD) to your human resources department requesting an accommodation based on your medical diagnosis.
 Copy your immediate supervisor, manager, or boss.